 - Here you can review a list of all active and inactive staff members.

-- You can uncheck the Active box for staff who will no longer be with the school next year.
+- You can uncheck the Active box for staff who will no longer be at the school next year.

 - If you are not yet ready to make these updates, you can always update your staff list later by going to Settings > Students and Staff > Staff.